Classes

 Tickets

 These can be to an event or a show or even the movies.
 I love giving tickets as gifts, because it gives the recipient something to anticipate.
-Right now our son is really into Mystery Science Theater 3000, so this year we are giving him tickets to go see the show live.
-I can’t wait to see his face when he opens it.
+Our son is really into Mystery Science Theater 3000, so last year we gave him tickets to go see the show live.
+It was so fun seeing his face when he opened the gift.

 Experiences

 Websites like Groupon and Living Social are great for trying out new experiences.
 Last year we gave the kids an indoor skydiving experience that we found on Living Social.
 It was a great way to try something new, and a fun way to bond as a family.
-Some other ideas I recently found on Groupon: a ceramics night, a plant night, and a painting night.
+Some other ideas for fun experiences are ceramics nights, a planting parties, and a painting night.

 Subscriptions

 You can get a subscription to just about anything these days.
 Subscriptions are not limited to magazines.
 Although, there are still some great magazine subscriptions out there for kids.
-Some other monthly subscription ideas we like are Kiwi Crate, Tinker Crate, and Little Passports.
+Some other monthly subscription ideas we like are Kiwi Crate and Little Passports.

 Kits